Liberty Media: 2000–present

 In May 2011, Liberty announced it was in talks to buy the Barnes & Noble bookstore chain for $1.02 billion.
 It eventually bought a 16% stake in the form of preferred stock in Barnes & Noble for $204 million.
 On August 8, 2012, Liberty Media announced that it would spin off Starz into a separate publicly traded company.
 The spin-off of Starz Inc. was completed on January 15, 2013.
 The company agreed in March 2013 to pay $2.62 billion for 27.3% of Charter Communications from Apollo Global Management, Oaktree Capital Management and Crestview Partners with the provision that Liberty would not increase its stake past 35% until after January 2016 but no more than 39.99%.
 By May 1, Liberty completed the transaction and placed four directors on Charter's board.

 In 2014, Liberty Media spun off TruePosition and its holdings in Charter Communications into a new company, Liberty Broadband.
 In late 2016, Liberty Media agreed to buy the Formula One Group for US$4.4 billion (£3.3 billion).
 The deal was finalized in January 2017 for a total of US$4.6 billion (£3.44 billion).

 On November 17, 2022, Liberty Media announced that it would split off the Atlanta Braves and its associated real estate development project, and create a new Liberty Live Group tracking stock to hold Liberty's 35% stake in Live Nation.
 Liberty Media acquired ticket distributor and hospitality group QuintEvents for $313 million in September 2023.

 In December 2023, Liberty Media and SiriusXM agreed to create a new public company, "New SiriusXM", although it would continue to operate under the name and brand SiriusXM.
 The move was intended to created a simplified ownership structure and greater strategic flexibility.
 The spin-off was completed on September 9, 2024.

-On April 1, 2024, Liberty Media announced its planned acquisition of 84% of Dorna Sports, which own MotoGP and WSBK.
+On 1 April 2024, Liberty Media announced its planned acquisition of 84% of Dorna Sports, which own MotoGP and WSBK.

 On June 23, 2025, Liberty Media was given the go ahead by the European Commission to acquire Dorna Sports.
 The deal, completed on July 3, 2025, made Dorna a part of the Formula One Group.

+On December 15, 2025 Liberty Media completed the split-off of its Liberty Live Group into a separate publicly traded company, Liberty Live Holdings.
+Its assets included QuintEvents, the stake in Live Nation Entertainment, and some other minority interests.